korsumaki/wifi-radar/README.md

 When application is scanning more Wifi access points, ForceGraph build up so that basically every ForceNode(type=WIFI) is connected to many different ForceNode(type=ROUTE).

-Now ForceGraph is continuously iterating new locations to each ForceNode and Wifi access points and locations are finding their actual locations.
+Now when ForceGraph is continuously iterating new locations to each ForceNode, locations of Wifi access points and routes are finding their actual locations.

 ## TODO list